10 Steps to Enroll

 Orientation is required for all new, transfer, and readmit students and can be completed online through your MyMTC account.
 After completing Orientation, all new students will schedule their New Student Advisement and Registration on campus.

-Transfer and readmit students will complete advisement and registration through their department.
+Transfer and readmit students will complete advisement through their department.

 Questions | 803.822.6755